Qalthos/blog/content/CIVX/boston.rst

 the other teams.
-Three separate groups hacking away at their own projects, tossing ideas about and getting input from a few members upstream, not to mention the whole OLPC offices around the corner- this was a right proper hackfest, and something that makes me excited for the future of these projects.
+Three separate groups hacking away at their own projects, tossing ideas about and getting input from a few members upstream, not to mention the whole OLPC offices around the corner- this was a right proper hackathon, and something that makes me excited for the future of these projects.

 .. _Luke: http://lewk.org/